Linouth/iCatch-V50-Playground/reversing/README.md

 ### Modifying the partitions
 Changing the FAT partitions is fairly easy.
 Just follow these steps:
-1. Carve the firmware using `carve.py carve SPHOST.BRN`
+1. Carve the firmware using `sptool.py carve SPHOST.BRN`
-2. Mount the FAT image with `mount -o loop,rw offset2.A <dir>`
+2. Mount the FAT image with `mount -o loop,rw offset2.A <mount_dir>`
+3. If you want to modify SST or SFN files, you need to decompress them.
+Run `sptool.py decompress -i<mount_dir> -o <decompressed_dir>`
-3. You can now access and modify the image.
+4. You can now access and modify the files.
+5. If you decompressed the SST and SFN files, you need to recompress the files.
+   To do this, run `sptool.py compress -i <decompressed_dir> -o <mount_dir>`
-4. Unmount the image: `umount <dir>`
+4. Unmount the image: `umount <mount_dir>`
-5. build a new SPHOST.BRN file using `carve.py combine`
+5. build a new SPHOST.BRN file using `sptool.py combine` in the directory where all offsets are extracted

 That should work.